8 Jurong West food gems worth a journey to the west

 Open: Tuesday to Friday (10am to 5pm), Saturday and Sunday (10am to 4pm)

 Why visit?
 Pining for a different kind of cafe atmosphere from the ubiquitous style of sleek, white-dominated minimalism?
-This gorgeous Japanese-style coffeehouse in the west will make you feel as if you’ve been spirited away to Japan.
+This gorgeous Japanese-style Jurong West cafe will make you feel as if you’ve been spirited away to Japan.

-Located in a secluded industrial area in Jurong West, Suzuki Gourmet Coffee was originally involved in the business of roasting coffee.
+Located in a secluded industrial area, Suzuki Gourmet Coffee was originally involved in the business of roasting coffee.
 It opened its first sit-down cafe in 2021 and quickly gained social media notoriety for its gorgeous wooden decor that’s reminiscent of a Kyoto teahouse.

 Price range: $